leforestier/mjail/README.rst

 .. code::

     # mjail create cooljail --ssh-box "$MY_PUBLIC_KEY" port 4444

-**Important warning: don't choose the same ssh port as the port of the host or you'll be into trouble: you'd lose access to the host.**

 Note that the jail is not facing the internet directly. `mjail` just instructs the `pf` firewall to redirect the ssh traffic over the port of your choice to the ssh daemon running inside the jail.

+Don't choose the same ssh port for your jail as the ssh port of the host. *mjail* wouldn't allow it since it would make you lose access to the host!

 Then you can access your jail just like it was a new dedicated server.